 Our ability to quickly thin slice information can keep us alive by allowing our minds to make rapid assessments.
 But although this ability to spot patterns unconsciously has evolved as a valuable gift to communication, it has a dark side.

-If our context (vantage point) is limited, the conclusions we make could be misleading.
+If our context (vantage point) is limited, our conclusions could be misleading.
 This may put us into unnecessary conflict or outrage because we simply don’t pause to gather finer distinctions.
 Perhaps this is why we react so quickly to social media posts before all the details have been exposed.

-A while back, I saw a creative advertisement that illustrated this tendency beautifully.
+I once saw a creative advertisement that illustrated this tendency beautifully.

 A set of still photographs were arranged in an action sequence.
 They depicted a burly man with a shaved head, wearing denims and boots.
 In the first frame, he runs towards an elderly woman; in the second frame, he knocks her violently into the street; in the third frame, he makes his escape.